-This report aims to share our experience and analyses of the situation for new farmers and their access to land in our countries.
+This report compiles analyses of the situation for new farmers and their access to land in Belgium, France, Spain, Italy, Romania and the United Kingdom.
 It also presents a number of new farmers, to highlight their diverse backgrounds, difficulties and pathways into farming.

 These portraits illustrate various ways in which they access land, often with the support of farmers’ organisations or various civil society movements.
 The report ends with a an overview of novel ways to facilitate access to land for farming and with a specific focus on farm incubators, one of growing innovations to help new farmers establish.